-Differences between Distributive and Integrative Bargaining:
+Differences between Distributive and Integrative:

-Another way to define integrative bargaining is to distinguish it from traditional, distributive bargaining.
+Another way to define successful integrative negotiation is to distinguish it from traditional, distributive bargaining.
 Distributive bargaining is what most people would picture when considering a bargaining situation.
 It is two or more people dividing up a defined pot of value, where both parties are vying for the same value.
 When one person “wins,” the other loses.
 The fixed resources can only be stretched so far, and this type of bargaining is commonly very adversarial and does not preserve the parties’ relationship after the negotiation is completed.
 However, these styles are not opposites, but rather different styles to tackle the problem.
 They can be used in part or independently.
-When we speak of using integrative bargaining, we mean that the negotiation will use integrative bargaining more heavily than distributive bargaining.
-Comparing this to integrative bargaining, it can be fairly clear that these are vastly different processes, but it will aid in understanding integrative bargaining to flush out the comparisons a little more.
+When we speak of using integrative bargaining, we mean that the negotiation will use integrative more heavily than distributive bargaining.
+Comparing this to integrative, it can be fairly clear that these are vastly different processes, but it will aid in understanding to flush out the comparisons a little more.
 These differences include:

 - Goals: The goal of distributive bargaining is to leave the table with the most value possible from definite resources without considering the other party’s needs or wants.
-Conversely, the goal of integrative bargaining is to reach a mutually beneficial solution to settle the dispute.
+Conversely, the goal of integrative is to reach a mutually beneficial solution to settle the dispute.